-This is a selection of the best mountain bikes under $500 for men & women.
-It includes mountain bikes ideal for beginners or people with a limited budget.
+This is a selection of the best mountain bikes under $500 for men & women, suitable for beginners or people with a limited budget.

 I asked my friends who do mountain biking or sell bikes for tips and did in-depth market research to save your time looking for the information.
 You find them all here.

 The best mountain bike under $500 for men is Batch The Mountain 29”.
 Excellent-price value ratio – 29”, 100mm travel Suntour fork, and 3×7spd gearing.